hogklint/tailfin/README.md

 tailfin allows you to `tail` multiple Docker containers.
 Each result is color coded for quicker debugging.

 The query is a regular expression of container names for easy filtering.
-If a container terminates or is deleted it gets removed from tail and if a new container starts or is added it automatically gets tailed.
+If a container terminates it gets removed from tail and if a new container starts it automatically gets tailed.

 Containers can also be filtered on the image name which is handy when they are assigned random names.